Excerpts from Jim Conrad's

 No matter how desperately poor and stinking a living area might look, it was always set among the most delightful plants.
 One nostril smelled pig manure or worse, the other the sweetest perfume, and the eye was always catching on one gorgeous flower-color-eruption or another.

 Surely the most spectacular plant currently flowering in that valley is the Chalice-vine, SOLANDRA GUTTATA.
-You can see a flower -- keep in mind that the ochre-yellow, funnel-shaped blossom is NINE INCHES (23 cm) long and fragrant -- at the right.
+Below, you can see a flower -- keep in mind that the ochre-yellow, funnel-shaped blossom is NINE INCHES (23 cm) long and fragrant.

 One is just not accustomed to seeing such huge, colorful blossoms unless they're growing from a bulb in a pot, like an amaryllis or lily.
 But Chalice-vine is a much- branching, climbing shrub (not twining enough to be a vine).
 The ones I saw were at least 15 feet tall.